 Table 2 outlines laboratory and free-living comparisons and are visualised in Figs. 3 and 4, respectively.
-There was a large mean individual correlation between Oura and IC for the laboratory activities, with small underestimation (− 0.4 MET) and measurement error (3.9% MAPE) overall.
+There was a large mean individual correlation between Oura and IC for the laboratory activities, with small underestimation (− 0.4 MET) but with a MAPE of 21.1%.
 The bias was close to ideal and with relatively narrow LoA.
 For the activity-by-activity analysis, Oura tended to underestimate EE compared with IC, with significant differences seen for sitting, standing, fast walk, and very-fast run.
 The measurement error was high for the stationary activities and there was increasing measurement error with increasing walking and running intensities.
 These differences are visualised in the Bland-Altman plot (Fig. 3).

 Large correlations were found for all comparisons between the Oura and reference monitors in free-living, with a close to ideal mean bias between Oura and wrist TEE (Table 2).
 Oura EE output was significantly different for all accelerometer comparisons, with relatively large LoA and tendencies to overestimate hip and thigh EE, and step count, while underestimating wrist EE.
-MAPE were within (< 10%) or close to (≤13.2%) acceptable limits for all free-living comparisons [6, 34].
+MAPE for free-living comparisons was only close to acceptable limits (13.0%) for wrist TEE.

-In free-living, all Oura Ring EE variables strongly correlated with the reference monitors, having acceptable (< 10% MAPE) or close to acceptable (≤13.2% MAPE) measurement error [6, 34].
+In free-living, all Oura Ring EE variables strongly correlated with the reference monitors.
 Oura TEE versus wrist presented a strong correlation, agreement, and almost perfect mean bias.
 Surprisingly, Oura showed overall similar correspondence with the 3 accelerometers despite different placements on the body, which was unexpected, due to the ring and wrist positions resemblance.
 However, Fridolfsson, Arvidsson have previously shown hip and thigh positions to correlate stronger with measured EE compared to the wrist.
 Other studies have suggested that the hip position consistently outperform the wrist which, in turn, seem to be superior to thigh [9, 37].
-Nevertheless, no previous studies have investigated the accuracy of Oura AEE output, and the strong correlations and close to acceptable MAPE indicate an individual reliability of Oura AEE output compared with the accelerometers.
+Nevertheless, no previous studies have investigated the accuracy of Oura AEE output, and the strong correlations indicate a reliable measure at group level of Oura AEE output compared with the accelerometers.
 Estimation of energy cost during activities have been shown to be the most unpredictable and variable component of TEE due to the great movement variation of PA [39, 40].
 Moreover, Oura defines AEE as PA intensities exceeding 1.5 MET , whereas traditionally in research AEE starts accumulating 1.0 MET.
 The delimitation of AEE as ≥1.5 MET may be set because sedentary activity is usually recognised between 1.0–1.5 MET, while AEE often is used for measuring health behaviours.
 Similar to discoveries for commercial activity watches , Oura systematically over- or underestimated most EE variables compared with the accelerometers.
-Compared with the only previous study examining Oura TEE validity, the current study found a stronger correlation (r 0.79 vs r 0.70) and measurement error (MAPE 9.8% vs 13%), similar LoA range (85–1506 vs − 624 – 920), but larger mean bias (796 vs 148) for Oura TEE compared with hip-placed accelerometers.
+Compared with the only previous study examining Oura TEE validity, the current study found a stronger correlation (r 0.79 vs r 0.70), similar measurement error (MAPE 13% vs 13%), and LoA range (85–1506 vs − 624 – 920), but larger mean bias (796 vs 148) for Oura TEE compared with hip-placed accelerometers.
 However, the comparison with the previous study results may be limited by large variation in methodology.
 Since Henriksen, Svartdal publication, Oura soft- and firmware have been updated, and while they used a hip-placed accelerometer, they used a different reference monitor and had less valid days which can influence MAPE.
 Ours is the first study examining validity of Oura MET output.
 Although not identical, MET and TEE output are calculated with both resting and active EE [1, 9, 27], thus generate similar information.
 The main proportion of TEE is usually expended during low intensity levels or at rest , thus, the accuracy of estimated RMR (accuracy of inputted data and equations, and the variables used for calculation) likely influence the findings for MET and TEE.
 Therefore, it is plausible that the measured RMR in the current study is lower than the calculated Oura RMR, which likely is based on sex, age, body mass, and height, but not disclosed by the manufacturer.